mayorD19/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 12-A script that prints combination of letter except oo.
 13-A script that prints a number in 2 decimal places.
 14-A script that converts to decimal to hexadecimal.
+15-A script that encodes and decodes text using the rot13 encryption.Assume ASCI